 During her time at Yoga Sutra Shala she also discovered her love for body work and therefore decided to become a medical massage therapist.

 Her journey continues as she shares the practice with joy and care.
 In addition to dance and yoga, Kathi is passionate about music and all things culinary.

 Miguel studied at the Quirosoma centre in Valencia, where he learned many different massage techniques.
 He expanded his training with further study of natural therapies on a course endorsed by the University of Barcelona.

-During his career as a therapist his knowledge has grown and having met Namit a while ago, he began offering treatments at Yoga Sutra Shala, where he enjoys a space full of energy, gratitude and charming people.
+During his career as a therapist his knowledge has grown and having met Namit a while ago, he began offering treatments at the Yoga Sutra Shala Retreat Centre, where he enjoys a space full of energy, gratitude and charming people.

 The treatment he offers is an excellent complement to the sharing of yoga and life practices available to guests.

 Miguel’s Deep Tissue Massage brings a balance to body and mind, encouraging energy exchange, where tension points are released and emotional states of the body and mind are opened.